pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step6.md

 The last section configures services that monitor the health and status of our microservice.

-Now that we’ve set up the container and a valid configuration, it’s time to move on to the final [Step 8.
+Now that we've set up the container and a valid configuration, it's time to move on to the final [Step 8.
 Running and testing the microservice.](../step7)

 <span class="hide-title-link">